cryptogopher/issue_recurring/README.md

 * specification of recurrence issue assignment: assignee can be kept unchanged from previous recurrence or set to Redmine's default.

 ## Changelog

+### 1.6

+* released on: 2020-04-11
+* upgraded wording of anchor modes in recurrence form,
+* added new value for option specifying whether to add journal for new recurrence; now journal can not only be enabled/diabled, but also enabled selectively for _in-place_ recurrences; if you use this option, you can eliminate email notifications on (less important) journal updates on reference issues with _copy_ recurrences, while still getting notifications on: a) new issues created from _copy_ recurrences and b) journal updates on issues with _in-place_ recurrences (#24)
+- issue recurrence schemes are now copied along with issue, regardless of whether you copy individual issues or projects; this behavior can be controlled by plugin setting (#21); if recurrence copy fails on project copy (e.g. because issue recurring module is not enabled for project) it is silently ignored; if recurrence copy fails on issue (e.g. because required issue date has been removed) - issue copy is aborted and error reported

 ### 1.5